ChristopherDrum/status-line-classics/hitchhiker/docs/README.md

 # The Hitchhiker's Guide to the Galaxy (Solid Gold Edition)

+## About *Hitchhiker's Guide* for Status Line
+This is part of the Solid Gold series from Infocom, which re-released older z3 games as z5 games with built-in Invisiclues hint system.
+This set of games required very little in formatting; mostly just the hint system:
+- Zork 1
+- Hitchhiker's Guide to the Galaxy
+- Leather Goddesses of Phobos
+- Wishbringer
+- Planetfall

+This game required small formatting changes to the ship computer display in the Heart of Gold.

 ## The Game

 The Hitchhiker's Guide to the Galaxy is a 1984 interactive fiction game written by Douglas Adams and Steve Meretzky and published by Infocom.